-We have chosen our sample of active central cluster galaxies from the H $\alpha$ imaging presented in McDonald et al. (2010), who in turn, selected their sample from White, Jones & Forman (1997).
-McDonald et al. (2010) enforced the cuts: $\delta < +35 \text{ deg}$ and 0.025 < z < 0.092, after which they selected 23 clusters to cover the full range of properties, from very rich clusters with high cooling rates to low-density clusters with small cooling flows.
+We have chosen our sample of active central cluster galaxies from the H α imaging presented in McDonald et al. (2010), who in turn, selected their sample from White, Jones & Forman (1997).
+McDonald et al. (2010) enforced the cuts: $\delta < +35 \deg$ and 0.025 < z < 0.092, after which they selected 23 clusters to cover the full range of properties, from very rich clusters with high cooling rates to low-density clusters with small cooling flows.
 Their classical cooling rates range from $6.3 - 431 \text{ M}{\odot} \text{ yr}^{-1}$ which means that while covering a large range in properties, their sample consisted of only cooling flow clusters.
-From their 23 cooling flow clusters, we selected all the clusters with clearly detected H $\alpha$ in their centres (albeit filamentary, extended or nuclear emission).
+From their 23 cooling flow clusters, we selected all the clusters with clearly detected $H\alpha$ in their centres (albeit filamentary, extended or nuclear emission).
 In addition, all of these central galaxies have optical imaging, near-IR (2MASS) and UV (Galex data) available.
 Thereafter, we selected all the central galaxies with detailed X-ray (Chandra) data, as well as VLA 1.4 GHz fluxes, available.
 This resulted in a sub-sample of 10 galaxies.
-We observed four of these galaxies with the GMOS IFU (as presented in Loubser & Soechting 2013), and we observed four of these galaxies with the SALT RSS.
-We merely chose the objects with the most auxiliary information available.
+We observed four of these galaxies with the GMOS IFU (as presented in Loubser & Soechting 2013), and we observed four of these galaxies with the SALT Robert Stobie Spectrograph (RSS).
+The latter four galaxies are in the redshift range z = 0.028 - 0.071, and were observed with exposure times in the order of 10000 seconds.
+Their kinematic results will be described here.